System Design Space

 Paravirtualization

-• Guest OS: Guest OS/drivers are hypervisor-aware.
+• Guest OS: Guest system or drivers are hypervisor-aware.

 • Performance: Faster than pure emulation due to optimized call paths.